Four ways to reduce the noise pollution in your bedroom. Your body (and your spouse) will thank you.

 Worth noting: It’s possible to have sleep apnea and not realize it, or even be aware that you’re waking up at night.

-If you try the home remedies above and they fail, or you have four or more sleep apnea risk factors, talk to your doctor or a sleep medicine specialist about next steps.
+If you try the home remedies above and they fail, or you notice any sneaky signs of sleep apnea, talk to your doctor or a sleep medicine specialist about next steps.
 It’s important to stay on top of snoring—if nothing else, it could help you (and the people around you) sleep a lot better at night.